glazing-town/Gavinragrinn/resources/README.md

 I find that the harder I work, the more luck I seem to have.
 Automation Act as if what you do makes a difference.
 It does.
 Containerization Sharding Python
 Neural Networks API Data Science Kubernetes Latency Optimization Database GraphQL DNS Routing Don't be afraid to give up the good to go for the great.
 Lambda Functions
 Distributed Systems Version Control Success doesn’t just find you.
 You have to go out and get it.
 Cloud JWT Cache Invalidation Firewalls
+GraphQL Lambda Functions Success doesn’t just find you.
+You have to go out and get it.
+React Zero Downtime Deployment Optimization